proycon/LaMachine/README.md

 available:

 * Arch Linux (up to date) -- https://aur.archlinux.org/packages/?SeB=m&K=proycon , these packages are used as the basis of LaMachine VM and Docker App, and are freshly pulled from git.
-* Debian/Ubuntu Linux (packages are currently out of date) -- https://qa.debian.org/developer.php?login=ko.vandersloot@uvt.nl
+* Debian/Ubuntu Linux (packages are currently out of date)-- Some of our packages are included in the ``science-linguistics`` meta-package, they are however fairly out of date for the moment: ``sudo apt-get install science-linguistics`` , [package state](https://qa.debian.org/developer.php?login=ko.vandersloot@uvt.nl)
 * Mac OS X (homebrew), missing some sofware (most notably Frog, Colibri Core, and Python bindings)
 * CentOS/Fedora (packages are outdated completely)